 The continuation of these rallies is dependent on prior particpants stepping up to host the next year's rally.
 So far hosts have stepped up to continue the tradition.
 We have had as many as three sites nominatied for a year's rally and a vote of past attendees is used in these cases to decide on a site for the next rally.
 More commonly, we have had only one nomination that becomes the year's site by default.
 The nominee(s) of a selected rally site become the rally hosts for that upcoming rally.

 Because the Class B RV definition is sometimes muddied by marketing deviations, please note that the b-rally.org Annual Class B Rally is open only to owners of Class B RVs (also known as Van Campers) as defined by the RV Industry Association (RVIA).
-RV.net has a discussion forum at RV.net Camping Van Conversions forum.
+RV.net has a Class B RV discussion forum at RV.net Camping Van Conversions forum.
 To further clarify, a Class B RV started life as a van and the conversion company outfitted it from that starting point.

 b-rally.org Annual Class B Rally History